-Upon completion of program requirements, undergraduate majors in media, culture, and communication are expected to be able to:
+Upon completion of program requirements, undergraduate majors are expected to:

-2. Know and understand the key concepts in the study of media, culture, and communication and have fluency in the core scholarly work in these fields
+- Know and understand the key concepts in the study of media, culture, and communication and have fluency in the core scholarly work in these fields

-3. Undertake close readings of written, aural, audio and visual texts
+- Undertake close readings of written, aural, audio and visual texts

-7. Encourage facility with project-based and fieldwork data collection, and a range of modes for the presentation of findings
+- Attain facility with project-based and fieldwork data collection, and a range of modes for the presentation of findings

 The Media, Culture, and Communication program offers students a theoretical background for entry into a wide range of careers and graduate study.
 New York University was named the best school for media professionals by LinkedIn, in large part because of the success of MCC graduates.
 A survey of recent MCC alumni showed that 95% of responders were either full-time employees or in graduate school.
 In addition, 73% of responders had accepted offers for full-time employment within the first 3 months after graduating.

 Our alumni work for companies and organizations such as Viacom, Buzzfeed, Ogilvy & Mather, Simon and Schuster, CBS News, ESPN, NBC Universal, Sony Pictures, The New York Times, Capitol Music Group, the United Nations, the BBC, Nielsen, Conde Nast, among many others.
 They are enrolled in graduate study at universities across the globe, including Harvard, Columbia, Duke, Brown, Cambridge (UK), McGill (Canada), and Ritsumeikan University (Japan).